darkquasar/darkquasar.github.io/_posts/2018-11-10-THL04-AwesomeKB.md

 ## Intro: An Antidote for Infoxication

-Test2

-{% include note.html content="This is my note.
-All the content I type here is treated as a single paragraph." %}

-Test

 >  **DEDICATION**: This article is dedicated to my fellow companions at the Global SOC, *specilly to Drunken Admiral, Hulk Huggies and Kung-Fu Panda (you know who you are)* **;)**

->  **NOTE**: If you want to skip the TL;DR and get directly to the technical part, go to [Deploy your AwesomeKB](#deploy-your-awesomekb)
+{% include note.html content="If you want to skip the TL;DR and get directly to the technical part, go to [Deploy your AwesomeKB](#deploy-your-awesomekb)" %}

   ![my awesome kb](../img/THL004/12-mykb.png)